Skip to main content

 VALIDATES

-Obstacles can create unreachable regions, and our logic correctly identifies them without explicit "connectivity checking."
+Obstacles create unreachable regions, and our logic correctly identifies them without explicit "connectivity checking."

 S .
 X .